sighingnow/sighingnow.github.io/_posts/programming-language/haskell/2019-04-01-ghc_events_use_vector.md

 great win!

-The implementation is very preliminary and can be improved, indicates that there is still a change to optimize ThreadScope by using more suitable data structure.
+The implementation is very preliminary and can be improved, indicates that there is still a chance to optimize ThreadScope by using a more suitable data structure.
 However, just doing that is not enough, since for eventlog file with GBs size, keeping all event records all the time is a bad idea and the correct fix for it must be partial loading, processing and rendering, and that will be the key of this GSoC project.